digitalocean/api-v2/README.md

     </tbody>
 </table>

 <p>A Droplet will be created using the provided information.
-The response body will contain the standard attributes for your new Droplet:</p>
+The response body will contain a JSON object with a key called <code>droplet</code>.
+The value will be an object containing the standard attributes for your new Droplet:</p>

 <table class="pure-table pure-table-horizontal">
     <thead>